Artilia/hello-world/wp-content/plugins/optinmonster/readme.txt

 > Chris Lema - VP of Product at Liquid Web

 == Changelog ==

+= 1.9.3 =
+* Additional improvements to output of Api.js URL in embed code.

+= 1.9.2 =
+* Improve output of Api.js URL in embed code.

+= 1.9.1 =
+* Fix issue where closing Cyber Monday notification would not prevent it from showing again.

+= 1.9.0 =
+* Improves compatibility when WordPress is installed in a subdirectory or uses multisite with paths.
+* Bump the minimum, required, version of WooCommerce to 3.2.
+Any installs below this version will not have WooCommerce support.
+* Address some incompatibilities with the MailPoet plugin.
+* Includes some notifications regarding holiday/sale promotions.

 = 1.8.4 =
 * Minor update: Added a new filter for action links.